tkw1536/ggman/README.md

 ### 1.11.0 (Upcoming)

+- internal support for fuzzy matching of repository paths
 - `ggman ls`: add `--one` argument to list at most one repository
 - `ggman clone`: complain when trying to clone a local path